Power of Wetlands

 Lands transitional between terrestrial and aquatic systems where the water table is usually at or near the surface, or the land is covered by shallow water....Wetlands must have one or more of the following three attributes: 1) at least periodically, the land supports predominantly water loving plants; 2) the sub layer is predominantly undrained, wet soil; and 3) the sub layer is saturated with water or covered by shallow water at some time during the growing season of each year.

-There are many types of wetlands such as oxbows, marshes, swamps, fens and bogs, but they all provide myriad benefits to nature and people.
+There are many types of wetlands such as oxbows, marshes, swamps, fens and bogs, but they all provide a myriad of benefits to nature and people.
 The Nature Conservancy in Iowa is working to locate and conserve wetlands in the Boone River Watershed and Cedar River Watershed, restoring the benefits they once provided on the landscape.

 Wetlands Improve Water Quality